-Homemade saucy stir fry cashew chicken is better than your take out version.
+Homemade saucy stir-fried cashew chicken is better than your take-out version.
 It’s so easy to make, you can bring dinner to the table in less than 30 minutes.
-Served with rice, it satisfies your craving for stir fry chicken any day!
+Served with rice, it satisfies your craving for stir-fried chicken any day!

 - You can bring dinner to the table in less than 30 minutes.